- Pre-contractual negotiations

 Can an obligation to negotiate exclusively be implied where no formal agreements are entered into by the parties?

-Belgium law does not imply exclusivity in negotiations.
+Spanish law does not imply exclusivity in negotiations.
+Therefore, exclusivity shall be expressly agreed by the parties.

 Are any specific terms/formalities required to make exclusivity arrangements enforceable?